21 min read

 As you make your way toward email marketing success, you’ll want to start at the beginning by creating a high-converting email opt in form.
 What’s that, you ask?

 An email opt in form is essentially an email sign up form that gives your website or blog visitors an option to receive emails from your brand.

-These email sign up forms serve as your target audience’s first impression of your email marketing efforts, so it’s important to test and experiment with different types of email opt in forms to see which performs best for you.
+These email sign up forms serve as your target audience’s first impression of your email marketing efforts, so it’s important to test and experiment with different types of email opt in forms to see which perform best for you.

 In exchange for providing a valid email address, brands often send incentives like lead magnets and exclusive deals that are valuable to their subscribers.